📈 Effective Inventory Management: Methods, Metrics, and Solutions

 Cycle Inventory | Inventory regularly renewed based on production and sales cycles. | Optimizes cash flow and reduces waste by aligning purchases with expected demand. |

-Dead Stock | Products with no demand that are stuck in warehouses, offering no commercial benefit. | Worst type; ties up space and capital due to changes in customer preferences or new releases. |
+Dead Stock | Products with no demand that are stuck in warehouses, offering no commercial benefit. | Ties up warehouse space and capital without generating revenue.
+Results from poor demand forecasting, trend changes, or product obsolescence. |

 What is Inventory Management?